aelata/asy-toybox/docs/visz.md

 ```
 <br>

+* Autoscaling along absolute value axis (auto exposure)
-* Color can be modified in various color space such as HSY, Lab, and OKLab
+* Color adjustment in various color space such as HSY, Lab, and OKLab
-* Autoscaling of absolute value axis (auto exposure)
 * Slightly slow drawing speed
-* Setting tp a TeX Live environment is time-consuming
+* Time-consuming setup of the TeX Live environment

 <!-- .slide -->

 ## Summary

 ### Domain coloring
-* Visualization of complex functions by representing the input $z$ as a position of the complex plane and the output $f(x) as color
+* Visualization of complex functions by representing:
+  + the input $z$ as a position in the complex plane
+  + the output $f(z)$ as color
 <br>

 ### Tools
-* Domain coloing is available in gnuplot, R, Python, and Asymptote
+* Domain coloring availabilty in gnuplot, R, Python, and Asymptote

 <!-- .slide data-visibility="uncounted" data-background-color="lightgray" data-background-transition="none" -->